-Traditional icons are a gift the Orthodox Church has given to the world, a doctrine for their expression and commitment to unify the believers.
-I have used the orthodox tradition yes, with absolute respect.
-Contemporary Icons challenge the idea that there is still an ongoing understanding of the divine story through image and doctrine.
-Remembering we are all children of God.
-There is no limit to the imagery in iconography or the expression of God, but many.
+Traditional Byzantine icons are a gift the Orthodox Church has given to the world, a well preserved doctrine for the expression and unification of believers.
+I have used the Orthodox tradition.
+Yes, with absolute respect.
+Contemporary Icons challenge the ongoing understanding and revelation of the divine story found through image and doctrine.
+Remembering we are all children of God, representing both women and men, there is no limit to the imagery in iconography.

-Over the past few years, thousands of people from a wide variety of spiritual traditions have found themselves drawn to the mysterious and prayerful images found in the icons of Eastern Christianity.
+Over the past few years, thousands of women from a wide variety of spiritual traditions have found themselves drawn to the mysterious and prayerful images found in the icons of Eastern Orthodox Christianity.
 Books: Icon Painting Revealed and The Mary Collection and DVD available.

-Mary Jane Miller has acquired 18 years’ experience.
-She is an experienced iconographer a master at both contemporary and traditional.
+Mary Jane Miller is an experienced iconographer, a master at both contemporary and traditional.
 The technique is egg tempera and 100% gold real leaf.
-The classes are offered in her private studio and at the Monastery of the Soledad.
-Both environments for teaching emphasize prayer and contemplation.
+On going CLASSES are offered in her private studio and at the Monasteries and retreat centers in both the US and Mexico.

 Email Mary Jane at email@example.com or call her in San Miguel de Allende, Mexico +52 (415) 152-5762.